 Do they effortlessly end up on these lists and sit back and enjoy the perks?

 Chances are you already work for an organization that has a great corporate culture.
-You want to recognize your employees and organization for achieving such a great accomplishment.
+You want to recognize your employees and organization for achieving such a great accomplishment, while for health and safety in the organization, and there are organizations that help with this, and you can learn more here.
 The next step for you may be getting your organization listed on one of these ‘best’ or ‘top’ lists.

 Figuring out how to make that happen may have you stumped.